USV - Unmanned Vessels

 To make this work the vessel needs to have some type of IP link.
 Either through 4G/5G when close to shore or through satellite, when further out to sea.

-The onboard radio is connected to a network interface and via the IP link to the dispatchers PC.
+The onboard radio, or radios, are connected to network interfaces and via the IP link to the dispatchers PC.

 DSC and ATIS are further described on the Marine Calls page.